Anna Benaki-Psarouda

 She was born in Exarcheia, Athens, and obtained her PhD from the University of Bonn.
 She joined the Athens Bar Association and taught law.
-In 1981 she entered into politics and in the 1990s became culture minister then Minister of Justice.
+In 1981 she entered into politics and in 1985 she was the New Democracy's rapporteur to argue against the constitutional amendments of Andreas Papandreou that had caused a constitutional crisis.
+In the 1990s became culture minister then Minister of Justice.
 From 2004 to 2007 she served as Speaker of the Hellenic Parliament.
-She is the first ever woman to hold that office.
+She is the first-ever woman to hold that office.

 In 2010 she was elected Member of the Academy of Athens.
-On 7 December 2018 she was elected to serve as Vice-President of the Academy of Athens for the year 2019, and President for the year 2020, succeeding Stephanos Imellos in both offices.
+On 7 December 2018 she was elected to serve as vice-president of the Academy of Athens for the year 2019, and president for the year 2020, succeeding Stephanos Imellos in both offices.